-Institutions reported total salary outlays by academic rank and gender, and the number of staff by academic rank, contract length (9-, 10-, 11-, and 12-month contracts), and gender.
+Institutions reported total salary outlays by academic rank and gender, and the number of staff by academic rank, contract length (9-, 10-, 11-, and 12month contracts), and gender.
 The total number of months covered by salary outlays was calculated by multiplying the number of staff reported for each contract length period by the number of months of the contract, and summing across all contract length periods.
 The weighted average monthly salary outlays by the total number of months covered.
 The weighted average monthly salary outlays by the total number of months covered.
-The weighted average monthly salary outlays by the number of months covered.
-The weighted average monthly salary for each rank.
+The weighted average monthly salary monthly salary was then multiplied by 9 to determine an equated 9-month salary for each rank.